Translating Clinical Delineation of Diabetic Foot Ulcers into Machine Interpretable Segmentation: Methods

 \subsection{Baseline methods}

 We implement a wide range of existing deep learning segmentation models for the DFUC2022 baseline.
-These models cover a range of segmentation architectures, namely FCN \cite{long2015fully}, U-Net \cite{ronneberger2015u} and SegNet \cite{badrinarayanan2017segnet} with varying back-bones to process the data, such as VGG \cite{simonyan2014very} and ResNet50 \cite{he2016deep}.
+These models cover a range of segmentation architectures, namely FCN \cite{long2015fully}, U-Net \cite{ronneberger2015u} and SegNet \cite{badrinarayanan2017segnet} with varying backbones to process the data, such as VGG \cite{simonyan2014very} and ResNet50 \cite{he2016deep}.
 We also include a comparison of alternative network depths.
 The range of model diversity aims to provide a good indication of techniques suitable for DFU segmentation.
 These new insights can direct future works with a baseline to compare against and reduce the need for repeat training of these networks.
 In addition to the standard U-Net, SegNet models, we provide baselines for FCN8, FCN32, U-Net and SegNet with ResNet50 and VGG as backbones.

-For training the baseline networks, we use all 2,000 training images, with 200 separate images for validation.
-We train the networks with the AdaDelta optimizer and a suggested learning rate of $0.001$, decay of $0.95$ and a stabilisation epsilon of $1e-07$, using categorical cross-entropy loss.
-We train on multiple batch sizes (2, 32, and 96) and report the best result.
+For training the baseline networks, we use all 2000 training images, with 200 separate images for validation.
+We train the networks with the AdaDelta optimizer and a suggested learning rate of $0.001$, decay of $0.95$, a stabilisation epsilon of $1e-07$ as illustrated in Equation \ref{eq:adadelta1}, and using categorical cross-entropy loss, as in Equation \ref{eq:CE}.

+where $Y_i$ is the $i$-th ground truth value and $\hat{X}_i$ is the predicted value a $i$.
+We train on multiple batch sizes (2, 32, and 96), Equation \ref{eq:adadelta2} and report the best result, as defined by \cite{Zeiler2012}.

 We do not perform augmentation during training or post-processing on the final prediction masks, as our aim is to produce baselines and understanding of the DFUC2022 dataset.
 We train the networks until the validation accuracy fails to improve, with a patience of 10 epochs.